In this tutorial, you will learn to connect to AWS Linux Ec2 instances using putty SSH client through step by step guides.

-You need to download puttygen.exe and putty.exe.
+You need to download both

-The key file you download from AWS console will be a .pem file.
-Since putty uses .ppkfiles for authentication, we need puttygen to convert the .pem file to .ppk .
+The key file you download from the AWS console will be a .pem file.
+Since putty uses .ppk file extensions for authentication, you need puttygen to convert the .pem file to .ppk format.

 Save the .ppk file in any folder.

-Eg: “ec4-50-18-154-285.compute-1.amazonaws.com” or if you have given an elastic ip for your instance, then you should enter that elastic ip in the host field.
+Eg: “ec4-50-18-154-285.compute-1.amazonaws.com” or if you have given an elastic IP for your instance, then you should enter that elastic IP in the host field.

-Now goto connection–>data and type in the user name.
+Now go to connection–>data and type in the user name.

 Now got to SSH–>Auth click on Auth and load the .ppk file you generated using puttygen.